vrivest/snooz-package-VR/README.md

 > If you don't see the Examples category in the Module Library, click on the **Options** button and check the packages ExampleModulesPackage 0.0.0 and ExampleToolsPackage 0.0.0.

 - Drag the modules from the **Examples** category to reproduce the same process as the Signal Generator tool shown above.
+- Double-click directly on the modules to edit the parameters, in the **Settings** tab so that they match the ones shown above.
+(The following section provides more details on this approach)
 - Connect the outputs with the inputs by clicking on the circle and dragging the link to the input.

 Your new process is now ready to be executed.
 Save it and run it.